michaliskambi/x3d-tests/blender_tests/texture_transform/README.md

 Shows what happens when some textures are transformed differently than others.
 (This will require `MultiTextureTransform` in X3D and managing which transform affects what with `mapping`).

 This is a more complex testcase.
-Especially the case when we have different transformations for different textures is hard, and at the same it's a really rare use-case.
+Especially the case when we have different transformations for different textures is hard.
+It's also a really rare use-case.
 So support for this is absolutely optional.

 TODO: [Castle Model Viewer](https://castle-engine.io/castle-model-viewer) rendering of this is not good, so I don't attach it here.
 One bug is wrong rotations (see also above).
-Another bug is inability to account for different transformations of different texture slots.
+Another issue is inability to account for different transformations of different texture slots (this is known, simply not implemented in _Castle Game Engine_ glTF -> X3D conversion, and makes warnings _"Textures within material have different texture transformation, not supported now"_).
 I am also not 100% sure whether the generated glTF is OK, [glTF Sample Viewer](https://github.khronos.org/glTF-Sample-Viewer-Release/) reports problems with it.

 ## Files accompanying each testcase